 Warm is a lead that will close within 3 to 6 months.
 You should connect with them at least once a month.

 Cold is a lead that will not close anytime soon but you should connect with them at least once a quarter.

 Spheres: This is a way to define your relationship with your contact.
-Because this is a multi-select field, your contact can be Friends & Family and a Lead at the same time.
-This is handy to categorize your relationship with your contacts - vendors, fellow agents, leads, and clients.
+Because this is a multi-select field, your contact can be Friends and Family, and a Lead at the same time.
+This is handy for categorizing your relationship with your contacts - vendors, fellow agents, leads, and clients.

-Groups: Along with the Spheres, you can tag your contact into groups.
-Some examples might be to tag who gets a Christmas card vs Hanukkah cards rather than the generic holiday cards.
+Groups: Along with the Spheres, you can tag your contacts into groups.
+Some examples might be to tag who gets a Christmas card vs. Hanukkah cards rather than the generic holiday cards.
 Other examples include the Pumpkin Giveaway list and the PTA list.
 What groups are you associated with that you want to identify your list?